John-Rood/VectorVault/README.md

 - **Unparalleled Simplicity**: Implement sophisticated AI features with minimal code.
 - **Full-Stack Integration**: Use our Python package for backend operations and our JavaScript package for easy front-end integration.
 - **Cloud Engine**: Our service handles vector search, retrieval, and AI model interactions, simplifying your architecture.
-- **One-Line Operations**: Save to the cloud vector database and generate RAG responses in one line of code.
-- **Developer-Centric**: Focus on your application logic rather than complex AI and front-end integrations.
 - **Unlimited Isolated Databases**: Create and access an infinite number of vector databases, ideal for multi-tenant applications.
 - **Provider-Agnostic**: Switch between AI providers (OpenAI, Anthropic, Groq, etc.) without changing your workflow.